uzay00/CMPE373/2020/3 KarincaKolonisi/readme.md

 Dear students,

-For your first homework, you will implement Ant Colony Optimisation from scratch.
+For your first homework, you will implement Ant Colony Optimisation from scratch for the problem of finding shortest path in an environment represented as a distance matrix.
  - You __must write__ a seperate `Ant Class` and `AntColony Class`.
    - REMARK: _This is an obligation!_
- - I suggest you to start with [this version](https://nbviewer.jupyter.org/github/uzay00/CMPE373/blob/master/2020/3%20KarincaKolonisi/KarıncaKolonisi%20v0.ipynb) of code and improve the code.
+ - I suggest you to start with [this version](https://nbviewer.jupyter.org/github/uzay00/CMPE373/blob/master/2020/3%20KarincaKolonisi/KarıncaKolonisi%20v0.ipynb) of code and improve it.
+(Add pheromone update method to `Ant Class`, consider a tabu list of visited cities, pheromone decay, write `AntColony Class` from scratch etc)

 You should follow my [ant colony notes](https://nbviewer.jupyter.org/github/uzay00/CMPE373/blob/master/2020/3%20KarincaKolonisi/ant_uzay.pdf) to fullfill the requirements of the code.